CycloneDX/sbom-utility/README.md

 ### Validate

 This command will parse standardized SBOMs and validate it against its declared format and version (e.g., SPDX 2.3, CycloneDX 1.6).

-Custom  variants of standard JSON schemas can be used for validation by supplying the `--variant` name as a flag.
-Explicit JSON schemas can be specified using the `--force` flag.
+- Custom  variants of standard JSON schemas can be used for validation by supplying the `--variant` name as a flag.
+- Explicit JSON schemas can be specified using the `--force` flag.

 #### Validating using supported schemas

 Use the [schema](#schema) command to list supported schemas formats, versions and variants.

+- A "supported" schema is already **"built-in"** to the utility resources along with any dependent schemas it imports.
+- This means that BOM files **can be validated when there is no network connection** to load the schemas from remote locations (a.k.a., *"off-line"* mode).

 #### Validating using "custom" schemas